 While license monitoring has become a complex task in recent years, there are software licensing tools available that reduce the time and cost overheads and offer the potential for impressive cost savings.
 These actions will also reduce the risk of non-compliance fines in the case of a software audit (see our post on software compliance).
-To get you started with rethinking your license spend, here are five approaches that can optimize software usage throughout your company without increasing the risk of denial-of-service to your most valuable assets, your engineers.
+To get you started with rethinking your license spend, here are six approaches that can optimize software usage throughout your company without increasing the risk of denial-of-service to your most valuable assets, your engineers.

 1. Know What You Have